halllo/DotnetAgentExperiments/README.md

 ## Semantic Kernel

+> [!WARNING]
+> With the advent of [Microsoft Agent Framework](https://github.com/microsoft/agent-framework) (building on MEAI), Semantic Kernel does not have a future!

 There seems to be an issue regarding [#11448 .Net: Support Function calling for Amazon Bedrock (Using Converse APIs)](https://github.com/microsoft/semantic-kernel/issues/11448).
 The recommendation seems to be to use `IChatClient` instead of `IChatCompletionService`.
 And I actually got function calling working with like this:

 ```csharp